dannguy1/MeshLog-Analyzer/docs/overview/SYSTEM_SUMMARY.md

 - ✅ **Performance Optimization**: 2-10x faster execution for integrated agents
 - ✅ **Backward Compatibility**: Full support for existing service-based agents
 - ✅ **Automatic Discovery**: Dynamic agent loading and management
-- ✅ **Production Ready**: Complete deployment and monitoring infrastructure
+- ✅ **Deployment Infrastructure**: Complete deployment and monitoring setup

-The system is ready for immediate deployment and use, with all phases completed successfully, comprehensive agent integration, and detailed documentation provided for ongoing maintenance and support.
+The system is ready for deployment and use, with all phases completed successfully, comprehensive agent integration, and detailed documentation provided for ongoing maintenance and support.